Skip to content

 AI Governance as a Commercial Asset

 Robust AI governance is increasingly a prerequisite in commercial relationships.
 In financial services, healthcare, and professional services, large institutional clients and corporate buyers conduct due diligence on their suppliers’ AI systems as part of third-party risk management.
 An organisation with a robust governance framework, an up-to-date inventory, and documented AI policies holds a significant advantage in these evaluations over competitors who cannot demonstrate control over their own systems.
+For companies supplying AI-enabled services to large corporate buyers or public sector clients, formal AI governance is rapidly moving from a differentiating capability to a contract prerequisite.

 Track record